lilinhonglexie/NPSurvival2020/README.md

 | [survscholar_linear](survival_topics/SurvScholarModel.py) | Supervised cox regression preceded by [scholar](https://github.com/dallascard/scholar) | topic | discretize |
 | [survscholar_nonlinear](survival_topics/SurvScholarModel.py) | Supervised cox regression preceded by scholar, with nonlinear survival layers | topic | discretize |

+### Hyperparameter Grid

 ## Datasets

-Data preprocessing details, scripts and a list of supported datasets are documented [here](dataset/).
+A list of supported datasets, data preprocessing scripts and details are documented [here](dataset/).

-## Interpretations
+## Topics

+Topics learned by our proposed model on the SUPPORT-3 dataset, visualized in both heatmaps or lists of top words.
+For other datasets' outputs, go to [here].
+Refer to the paper for how these outputs should be interpreted.

-## Experiments
+## Running Experiments

 ### Required packages